 When comparing Ceylon vs Xtend, the Slant community recommends Ceylon for most people.
-In the question“What are the best languages that run on the JVM?”
-Ceylon is ranked 4th while Xtend is ranked 7th.
+In the question“What is the best programming language to learn first?”
+Ceylon is ranked 43rd while Xtend is ranked 58th.
 The most important reason people chose Ceylon is:

 The compiler prevents you from using a potentially null variable, unless you check it is not null.
 Ie. it forces you to check a potentially null value before using it.
 The type system is strict, but flexible, allowing union and intersection of types, covariant and contravariant types, reified types, etc. Type inference and union types allows a dynamic programming style, close of JS spirit.

 Pro Strong static typing, null safe and flexible, almost dynamic type system